zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

-The Agora RTM SDK supports the following functions:
+The RTM SDK supports the following functions:

 -   Send and receive (offline) peer-to-peer messages.
 -   Send and receive channel messages.